core-wg/comi/draft-ietf-core-comi.md

 ## Event stream {#event-stream}

 Event notification is an essential function for the management of servers.
-CoMI allows notifications specified in YANG {{RFC5277}} to be reported to a list of clients.
+CORECONF allows notifications specified in YANG {{RFC5277}} to be reported to a list of clients.
 The path for the default event stream can be discovered as described in {{coap-interface}}.
 The server MAY support additional event stream resources to address different notification needs.